This pre-Forum session is presented in partnership with the Joint Collaborative Committees (JCC)

 Registration & Sponsorship

-Funding is available for any practicing physician within BC to attend the JCC pre-Forum event as well as the main two days of Quality Forum 2020.
+Funding is available for any practicing physician within BC to attend the JCC pre-Forum event.
 Please use the discount code JCC20-Physician when registering to waive the registration fee.
 Physicians must attend the JCC pre-Forum event, which is listed as “Creating Connections for Health” within the registration form, in order to be eligible for this funding.

 For other sponsored attendees, please contact firstname.lastname@example.org for your discount code.